raspberrypilearning/turtle-tracker/en/step_3.md

 ![Path of the Turtle 1 sprite](images/turtle-1-path.png)

-If your turtle doesn't draw a square, then carefully check the coordinates you entered in the previous step.
+If your turtle doesn't draw a square, then carefully check your coordinates from the previous step.

 --- /task ---

-Now add a stamp of the turtle to show the known positions of the turtle.
+Now add a stamp of the turtle to show its known positions.

 --- task ---